-At Wormholt Park School we are very proud to have achieved our Level 2 UNICEF Rights Respecting Schools Award.
-Everyone has worked incredibly hard to achieve this award and it shows the caring nature of children at Wormholt Park School.
+At Wormholt Park School we are very proud to hold our Level 2 UNICEF Rights Respecting Schools Award.
+Everyone is now working hard for our Reaccreditation visit this Summer where we will be aiming to maintain this status, which is now called Gold!
+This award shows the caring nature of children at Wormholt Park School.

 We are proud to be Active Global Citizens; the children do an amazing job of taking responsibility for their environment and playing an active and enthusiastic role in the life of the school.

 Listening to our pupils' voices and celebrating their rights respecting behaviour is at the heart of everything we do.

 Our new school rules are all linked to our rights too!

 As well as embedding our Rights Respecting ethos into all lessons, each half term we like to dedicate time to learning more about the UN Rights of a Child.
 Each year group choose an 'article' and carry out fun and creative activities, including art and drama, based around this 'article.'